mthl/guix-artwork/website/drafts/the-big-change.md

 ---

-Making cross-cutting changes over a large code base is difficult, but it's occasionally necessary if are to keep the code base tidy and malleable.
+Making cross-cutting changes over a large code base is difficult, but it's occasionally necessary if we are to keep the code base tidy and malleable.
 With almost 800K source lines of code, Guix can reasonably be called a large code base.
 One might argue that almost 80% of this code is [package